 Request a Grant

 Depending on the type of fund, you may be able to make grant requests from your fund by clicking on the “Request a Grant” tab.
-Next you will select the “Create Grant Request” button in the top right-hand corner.
-Then you will select from the following 3 options:
+Next, you will select the “Create Grant Request” button in the top right-hand corner.
+Then, you will select from the following 3 options:

 Previous Grantee